Family Addictions Treatment

 Enhancing the Lives of Children, Parents, and Families Since 2014

 At Pihesiw Lodge, we believe that keeping families together is crucial to the long-term health for Indigenous Children.
 As a First Nations Family Addictions Treatment Centre, we are breaking new ground and taking a new approach to keeping parents and children together.
 We provide parents with an empowering culturally based addictions treatment experience, combined with personal development programming designed to strengthen their parenting skills and abilities.
-Children reside with their parents for the entire duration of the program in a group living facility.
+Children reside with their parents for the entire duration of the program.

 Parents and children progress through their addictions treatment and family reunification journey in three to six months before returning to their home communities.